choukalos/phpdvr/README.md

 Known Issues
 ------------
-1. None at this point
+1. Issues with cronjobs not being saved

 Changes/updates
 ---------------